How We Can Cope:

 We’re better off yesterday, believe me, we’re better off even today.
 Remember, most of us not burying our loved ones, most of us are not infected, most of us have food and water, and many of us are not 80 years old and extremely vulnerable.

 Because, here’s the truth.
 As an organization, we’re equally lost to fully help those who look upto us for mentoring them.
 Most importantly, we miss our children, and their laughter in our ears, but we trust that the distance between us will ensure their personal safety and wellbeing.

 As humans, we’re driven by this singular goal, “I just want to be happy!”
 OR “I want my child to learn to find joy in whatever they do!”

-So, let’s see how our happiness is determined by how we feel about ourselves on a daily basis.
-How satisfied are we about the state of our life?
-Do we experience a sense of pleasant emotions daily?
-How’s our ability to not get overwhelmed by the nature of our environment – mostly that is out of our control?
+How we feel about ourselves on a daily basis determines our happiness.
+So, let’s take a stock of how satisfied are we about the state of our life?
+Are we experiencing a sense of pleasant emotions daily?
+Also, how’s our ability to not get overwhelmed by the nature of our environment – mostly that is out of our control?

 To take a stock of our personal wellbeing, we can start by asking ourselves how we feel in three aspects of our life.

 If you’re a parent, read along.
 Encourage your children to be creative.
 And give them more hands on guidance on how they can use their time.
 Creativity is empowering and it can boost their sense of self and wellbeing.

 Here’s how you can encourage creativity to empower your child: